mmattos-newrelic/Multiaccount_Entity_Backup/README.md

 1.2.
 Run the encrypt_accounts.mjs script from the project directory to convert 'accounts_keys.csv' into 'accounts_keys.enc' file:
 $ node encrypt_accounts.mjs

-3. Now run the 'create_droprules_report_v3.mjs' script to generate your report into the "droprules_report.csv" file:
+3. Now run the 'xxxx' script to generate your Dashboards backup into the folder 'dashboards_output'
-$ node create_droprules_report_v3.mjs
+$ node xxxx
 5. Where do I find my data?
-Go to your project folder and open up the "droprules_report.csv" file.
+Go to your project folder/dashboards_output to see a .json file for each backed up Dashboard.
+The file name will be: DASHBOARD_NAME.json